-265. In Report No. 79/07 of October 15, 2007 the Commission concluded that by authorizing and imposing a sentence of judicial corporal punishment on Mr. Pinder, the State of the Bahamas was responsible for violating Mr. Pinder's rights under Articles I, XXV, and XXVI of the American Declaration.
-On the basis of its conclusions, the IACHR recommended to the State that it:

-1. Grant Prince Pinder an effective remedy, which includes commutation of the sentence of judicial corporal punishment and rehabilitation;

-2. Adopt such legislative or other measures as may be necessary to abolish judicial corporal punishment as authorized by its Criminal Law (Measures) Act 1991.

-266. On October 7, 2013, the IACHR requested from both parties information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The parties have not presented information on compliance with the recommendations set forth above this year.

-267. Based on these considerations, the Commission reiterates that compliance with the aforementioned recommendations remains pending.
+- 239. In Report No. 79/07 of October 15, 2007 the Commission concluded that by authorizing and imposing a sentence of judicial corporal punishment on Mr. Pinder, the State of the Bahamas was responsible for violating Mr. Pinder's rights under Articles I, XXV, and XXVI of the American Declaration.
+On the basis of its conclusions, the IACHR recommended to the State that it: - 1.
+Grant Prince Pinder an effective remedy, which includes commutation of the sentence of judicial corporal punishment and rehabilitation; - 2.
+Adopt such legislative or other measures as may be necessary to abolish judicial corporal punishment as authorized by its Criminal Law (Measures) Act 1991. - 240.
+On April 10, 2012, the State informed that Mr. Pinder's scheduled date of release is July 28, 2017.
+However, the State did not present any information regarding the recommendations of the IACHR, which are related to the sentence of judicial corporal punishment imposed on Mr. Pinder and the legal framework authorizing such form of punishment. - 241.
+On October 7, 2013 and on December 4, 2014 the IACHR requested from both parties information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The parties did not present additional information on the compliance with the recommendations. - 242.
+The IACHR invites the parties to provide additional information regarding the compliance of the State with the remaining recommendations.
+Based on these considerations, the Commission reiterates that compliance with the aforementioned recommendations remains pending.
 Accordingly, the Commission will continue to monitor compliance with its recommendations.